j-u-p-iter/jupiter-tools/MANAGING_DEVELOPERS_TOOLS.md

 The good news is that there is a way to manager "pnpm", using "Volta".
 The support is experimental and to be able to do it the environment variable `VOLTA_FEATURE_PNPM` should be set up to 1.

 Let's look at how to manager `pnpm`, using the Volta.

+1. The first and foremost step is to install `pnpm`, using Volta in the Volta's toolchain.